julianfbeck/ytplaylist-dl/README.md

 ### ytpdl(url, output, [options])

 Downloads all videos from the playlist and saves them under the output Path.
-Returns a `Promise` with a path to all downloaded videos.
+Returns a `Promise` that holds an Array with all downloaded files.

 #### url